 Employees build a credit history in the process, and once the loan is paid off they can continue to have the automatic deductions go into a savings account.
+If they need more loans, services like same day loans bad credit would be incredibly beneficial for them.
 Rhino Foods requires employees to opt out of the automatic deduction program — encouraging them to continue — and so far 97 percent of employees have continued to save.

 According to North Country Federal Credit Union, about 2,800 Income Advance loans have been granted since 2014 to about 1,200 borrowers.
 On average participants have taken out two Income Advance loans and, according to the credit union, 73 percent of them still have open accounts with an average balance of $500.

 More than 30 businesses and five credit unions in Vermont have adopted the Rhino Foods Income Advance Program — and the concept is spreading.
 These financial institutions are stepping up to serve a growing market, build their business and help customers improve their financial standing.

 The Rhino Foods Income Advance Program, introduced about 10 years ago, is being rolled out to other businesses through an Income Advance Guide produced in collaboration with B Lab.
 (Photo by Ned Castle)

 B Corp Spring Bank not only set its own goals as a 2018 Inclusive Economy Challenge participant, it also helped other businesses achieve theirs as a financial services partner.